 Always on Every day, we operate 23 water treatment works to produce 575 million litres of high quality drinking water.
 The drinking water is delivered to homes and businesses via an extensive and complex network of 370 service reservoirs and 27,000 km of water mains.
 We recognise the inconvenience caused when customers' water supply is interrupted or suffers low pressure.
 We will increase the reliability of our water supply system from source to tap by identifying and addressing areas where there is a risk of repeat interruptions to supply and low pressure.
 We will use technology to improve our insight and intelligence so actions can be taken before our customers are impacted.
-Summary actions - Avoid additional investment in water treatment works by managing our land and influencing others to ensure that water captured is the best quality. - Extend our sustainable catchment management across all our catchments and work with Irish Water to address cross-border catchments. - Invest in our water infrastructure to ensure there is a balance between the supply and the demand for water. - Promote a water saving culture to reduce society's water footprint. - Provide great tasting, clean and safe drinking water which complies with statutory standards and obligations and meets the expectations of our customers in relation to water quality. - Remove lead pipes from our networks and work with stakeholders to minimise the remaining lead pipes in customers' properties. - Use best practice to drive down the level of - Increase the reliability of our water supply system from source to tap. - Live by our values in delivering great tasting, clean and safe water to meet customer need.
+Summary actions - Avoid additional investment in water treatment works by managing our land and influencing others to ensure that water captured is the best quality. - Extend our sustainable catchment management across all our catchments and work with Irish Water to address cross-border catchments. - Invest in our water infrastructure to ensure there is a balance between the supply and the demand for water. - Provide great tasting, clean and safe drinking water which complies with statutory standards and obligations and meets the expectations of our customers in relation to water quality. - Use best practice to drive down the level of leakage. - Increase the reliability of our water supply system from source to tap. - Live by our values in delivering great tasting, clean and safe water to meet customer need.
 How will we measure progress?

-We will measure progress by tracking delivery of the summary actions and the strategic performance indicators:
+We will measure progress by tracking delivery of the summary actions and the strategic performance measures:

+compliance

-Strategic performance measure ->
+Strategic performance indicator

+or -

 Increase in the number of customers receiving great tasting, clean and safe water when they need it

-Strategic performance indicators →
+Strategic performance measures ->

-Water quality compliance
+Water quality

 Reduction in leakage

 Reduction in supply interruptions

 Strategic outcome